The School Nurse is responsible for determining appropriate delegation of health-related tasks or coordination and oversight:

 - May assist the certified school nurse with specified health tasks

 - May assume health related responsibilities only when those responsibilities do not require independent, specialized nursing knowledge, skill, or judgment including assessment and evaluation of student health outcomes and only when those responsibilities have standardized protocols and procedures leading to a predictable outcome.
 32 M.R.S.A. § 2102(2)(C)

 - Must work under the direction of a registered nurse

 - Must function within their scope of practice including medication administration.

 The Role of Unlicensed Assistive Personnel

 Unlicensed Assistive Personnel (UAP) are school personnel who do not hold a healthcare license but are trained to provide care to students under the direction and supervision of a school nurse.
 According to Maine nursing regulations, a registered professional nurse may coordinate and oversee unlicensed health care assistive personnel for specific tasks for specific patients, consistent with patient safety.
 Except as provided by 32 M.R.S.A. § 2102(2)(G), the registered professional nurse shall not coordinate and oversee unlicensed health care assistive personnel for health counseling, teaching or any task that requires independent, specialized nursing knowledge, skill or judgment.
-The National Association of School Nurses Position Statement on UAPs may be helpful in understanding their role in a school.
+The National Association of School Nurses has a collection of resources on delegation in the school setting that may be helpful.

 School nurses are encouraged to use the Decision Tree to determine if it is appropriate to coordinate and oversee a specific nursing task in a particular setting.